ami-amai/craftmania/en/README.md

 * Move - changing the position of items in the game:
     * Place <-> Inventory
     * Place <-> Place
-    * Inventory <-> Inventory, usually does not cost an action
+    * Inventory <-> Inventory, usually does not spend an Action

 * Loot - obtaining items into the inventory or onto an empty HP
     * Loot parameters
         * conditions
     * Also possible when the required resources for a Craft are missing

-* Craft - creating items from resources
+* Craft - creating items by combining resources
     * Craft parameters
         * required items
         * resources
         * placement
-    * Produces the created item while removing the resources used
+    * Produces the created item, deleting the used resources

 * Attack - any action or condition linked to the destruction of HP in a certain area for some cost
     * Attack parameters
         * Cost
         * Area
-        * Number of blocks destroyed
+        * Number of destroyed blocks

 * Destroy - removing an item for a reward
     * Destroy parameters
         * item
         * reward
-    * Delete - a subtype of Destroy, without a reward and without spending an action
+    * Delete - a subtype of Destroy, without a reward and without spending an Action